-- 2.11 Four principles underpin all WaterAid's work as a global federation: - Global interest: achieving WaterAid's mission as effectively as possible is fundamental to all we do and global interest is paramount. - Subsidiarity: WaterAid international will only undertake activities that it can and will deliver more effectively than WaterAid member organisations. - One country, one WaterAid: WaterAid will have one delivery organisation only in each of the regions or countries where services are provided. - Sustainability: the members of the WaterAid federation will be organisations that are, or are expected to become within a reasonable timeframe, self-sustaining and able to contribute significant resources to the delivery of WaterAid's strategy.
+- 2.11 Four principles underpin all WaterAid's work as a global federation: - Global interest: achieving WaterAid's mission as effectively as possible is fundamental to all we do and global interest is paramount. - Subsidiarity: WaterAid international will only undertake activities that it can and will deliver more effectively than WaterAid member organisations. - One country, one WaterAid: WaterAid will only have one organisation delivering our work in each of the countries where we operate. - Sustainability: the members of the WaterAid federation will be organisations that are, or are expected to become within a reasonable timeframe, self-sustaining and able to contribute significant resources to the delivery of WaterAid's strategy. - 2.12 Under these objects and principles, the members work together to deliver our strategy; they build, maintain and use effective and efficient systems and processes, and grow the networks and relationships WaterAid needs for success.
+The members work collaboratively as one WaterAid, living our values and ethos and embodying our brand, in pursuit of our vision and mission.